An opium crop in the Sinai

 Even before the revolution, he said, police surveillance planes were fired on; in those days there would be a "huge retaliation operation" on the ground.
-But with heavy weapons flooding in to the peninsular from Libya, operations to retaliate or destroy crops became inordinately dangerous, "a tightrope between fighting drugs and sustaining casualties".
-For a year, the operations entirely stopped, and have only resumed on a much reduced scale.
-He said that drugs were smuggled into mainland Egypt through several routes, including boats with loads of opium roped underneath, Junker-style.
+But with heavy weapons flooding in to the peninsula from Libya, operations to retaliate or destroy crops became inordinately dangerous, "a tightrope between fighting drugs and sustaining casualties."
+For a year, the operations entirely stopped, and have only resumed on a significantly reduced scale.
+He said that drugs were smuggled into mainland Egypt through several routes, including boats with loads of opium roped underneath.

 A man shows off the gun he brought with the opium cash